MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/eventlist-usage.md

 ms.author: supawa
 ---

-# EventList Usage
+# Using EventList to analyze API behavior

 ## Overview
-Services implementing Common Data Model features sometime perform many API calls to the SDK which accumulates considerable number of log messages in plain string form and makes it difficult for the service to know and understand what happened after each call.
+Services implementing Common Data Model features sometime perform many API calls to the SDK which accumulates considerable number of log messages in plain string form through asynchronous callbacks, making it difficult for the service to know and understand what happened after each call.

-To help developers, EventList is introduced which is initialized on commonly used API entry points and collect the log message data emitted by underlying code from the entry to the exit, to be then retrievable by clients easily after relevant API calls are complete.
+To help developers, [EventList](../1.0om/api-reference/utilities/eventlist.md) has been introduced which is initialized on commonly used API entry points and performs collection of log messages emitted by underlying code from the entry to the exit, to be then retrievable by clients easily after relevant API calls are complete.

 ## Usage
 EventList is a supporting class for the logging system and allows subset of messages emitted by the SDK to be collected and inspected by the SDK users.
 The events are stored in an ordered list, each element being a dictionary of string keys and string values.
 Upon completion of the API call, the recorded events can be inspected by the host application to determine what step to take to address the issue.
 To simply list all events and their elements, a simple for-each like this will work: